Summary

 Background

 Historically, U.S. foreign policy has been far more bipartisan than domestic policy.
-As such, there is less need for CIVPAC to weigh in on these issues.
+As recently as twenty years ago there would have been little need for CIVPAC to weigh in on these issues.

-We are, however, more than a little concerned that the rise of social media may have created a vehicle for foreign governments to manipulate American elections in order to influence U.S. foreign policy.
-We think the best defense against that is a well-informed electorate and transparency laws that make it clear if foreign agents are behind social media efforts to influence elections.
+Sadly, the bipartisan character of American foreign policy has been undermined by political polarization in general.
+We are also concerned that the rise of social media may have created new opportunities for foreign governments to influence American elections in order to shape U.S. foreign policy.
+We think the best defense against foreign manipulation is a well-informed electorate and transparency laws that makes clear whether foreign agents are behind social media efforts to influence elections.

 Philosophy on Defense and Foreign Policy Issues